Roger Curtsinger (1952 - 2020) - Obituary

-He was born June 19, 1952, in Lebanon to the late Rollin Reese and Helen Lilly Conder Curtsinger.
+He was born in Lebanon, Kentucky on June 19, 1952, to the late Rollin Reese and Helen Lilly Conder Curtsinger.

 He was a member of the Bloomfield Church of God and a farmer.